benwiz/blog/_posts/2018-12-21-how-to-install-openframeworks.md

 4. Click the new tab that appears at the top named _update multiple_.
 5. Enter the full path to the _examples_ directory into the _Update Path_ field.
 For me, the path is `/Users/benwiz/code/openFrameworks/examples`.
 6. Ensure that _OS X (Xcode)_ is selected for the platform.
-7. Click the _Update Multiple_ button and wait.
+7. Click the _Update Multiple_ button and wait for several minutes.
 There is no visual feedback until a success message appears.

+## Step 5: Test an example app

+TODO

+## Step 6: Test a third-party app

+For me, the real test is to confirm one of my own openFrameworks applications will run.

+TODO